binocarlos/etcd-flatten/README.md

 /shapes/square/red
 ```

-We can do a recursive query and get a tree like structure with node.nodes = []
+We can do a recursive query and get a tree like structure

-etcd-flatten will take the results of an etcd recursive query and return a flat object with no directories included.
+etcd-flatten will take this tree structure and return a flat object with paths mapped to values and no directories included

 ```js
 var etcdjs = require('etcdjs')